 The Importance of Strength Training

-Is strong the new skinny?
-As weight lifting becomes more popular, more women are taking to the weight racks.
+As weightlifting becomes more popular, more women are taking to the weight racks.
 And, spoiler alert: that’s great news.
-Our experts debunk some misconceptions that might be deterring some from starting strength training.
+Here, Northwestern Medicine experts debunk some misconceptions that might be deterring some from starting strength training.

 Myth: Cardio is more effective for losing weight.

 Proper nutrition combined with a good strength training program can burn more fat than just cardio alone.
 Research shows that adding strength training to an existing cardio routine can actually accelerate fat loss by increasing the metabolic effects.
-This translates into more calories burned, making strength training as effective as cardio, if not more effective, for losing weight.
 Strength training also offers other unique benefits.
 For one, building muscle mass can help slow down muscle loss that comes with aging, and it improves bone density.
 It is also an important part of protecting yourself against conditions such as diabetes and heart disease.
-Although exercise is not one size fits all, aim to incorporate strength training at least three to four times a week for health benefits.
+Although exercise is not one size fits all, try to incorporate strength training at least three to four times a week for health benefits.

 This doesn’t mean you should omit cardio.
 Whether you’re jogging around the block or swimming laps, your heart and lungs must work harder.
 This helps strengthen muscles, and reduces blood pressure and cholesterol.